You feel like you’re doing everything right.

 The deliverable for each sprint should be a working, shippable product.
 If that’s not the case, you need to reset the team’s goals.
 Make sure the Product Owner is helping to order your project backlog items in accordance with the highest business value.
 And make sure the engineers are envisioning ways to deliver that functionality with each completed sprint.

-For a closer look at how Scrum delivers shippable products, watch our free webinar on driving business results.
+For a closer look at how Scrum delivers shippable products, read our blog about Driving Business Results with Scrum.

 6. Devote Training Hours to the Process